 2241 Shelter Island Drive, San Diego, 800-745-3000

 04 of 08

-Located on the SDSU campus, this 4,600-seat amphitheatre offers great sight lines and good sound.
+Located on the San Diego State University (SDSU) campus, this 4,600-seat amphitheater offers great sight lines and good sound.
 It is steeply raked, so be careful walking the aisles.
 Emerging acts on summer tours are often booked here.
 Pros: Cool campus setting.
 Cons: Cheap seats at the top are concrete (ouch!) and not too many acts booked anymore.
 Tidbit: If you hang outside early enough, you can listen to the band do sound checks.

 5500 Campanile Drive, San Diego, 619-594-0234Continue to 5 of 8 below.